TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-operator-subscription.md

 **Known Issue**

 If the **Access Control (IAM)** blade displays **Loading** in a loop, and you can't add new roles to the subscription, make sure that the subscription is checked in the **Directory + Subscription** menu.
 The menu can be accessed from the top of the portal, near the **Notifications** button, or via the shortcut on the **All resources** blade that displays **Don't see a subscription?
 Open Directory + Subscription settings**.
 The subscription must be selected in this menu.
+This issue affects Azure Stack Hub beginning with version 1910 and will be fixed in an upcoming release.

 ## **Recommended Steps**